+Poor Gray

-Poor Gray Modern efficiency experts would revolutionize all things.
+Modern efficiency experts would revolutionize all things.
 Shorthand teachers are no exception to the rule.
-Some of these gentlemen (and ladies) are so keen on their art that they will attribute the most wonderful-powers to it.
+Some of these gentlemen (and ladies) are so keen on their art that they will attribute the most wonderfulpowers to it.

 "Young ladies and gentlemen," said a shorthand teacher, in an address to a new class, "We are told that it took Gray, the wonderful poet, seven years to write the celebrated poem, the "Elegy Written in a Country Churchyard."

+to write the celebrated poem, the "Elegy Written in a Country Churchyard."
 "Now, if Gray had been an adept in shorthand, he would have written that magnificent piece in seven, nay in six minutes.
 We have students in this college who have done it in less time."